Ajay233/Java-Spring-PSQL-Demo/README.md

-# Demo app using Java, Speing and PostgreSQL
+# Demo app using Java, Spring and PostgreSQL